The Gemini Lounge

 A couple of years after their divorce, Castellano allegedly ordered the death of his former son-in-law.

-Notably, Amato's remains were not sent to the landfill on Fountain Avenue.
-Instead, the DeMeo crew decided to dump his body in the sea.
+Unlike the other victims, Amato's remains were not sent to the landfill on Fountain Avenue.
+Instead, the DeMeo crew dumped his body in the sea.

 GPS coordinates